glasnt/talks/2017_02_SydDevOps/slides.md

 Note:
 "The power and responsibility of UNicode adoption"

+I first gave it at this very meetup in March last year.

 I know right?
 It sounds like a proper technical talk, but it's actually me just yelling about emoji and stuff

 Thing is, that's not the name